 Ritesh Uttamchandani is a Bombay based photographer.

-It is not often that one gets to record a podcast that is part of a conversation that has lasted 10 years.
-Past week, I spoke to Bombay-based photographer Ritesh Uttamchandani.
-He is one of the first contemporary photographers whose work I became familiar within 2007.
-For over 10 years we have spoken about photography and representation, ethics, and aesthetics story.
+One rarely gets to record a podcast that is part of a conversation that has lasted ten years.
+Last week, I spoke to Bombay-based photographer Ritesh Uttamchandani.
+He is one of the first contemporary photographers whose work I became familiar with in 2007.
+We have spoken about photography and representation, ethics, and aesthetics stories for over ten years.

 In his own words,

-1. Radio and our lack of tv, and then Doordarshan that exposed me to Indian Cinema, especially Hrishikesh Mukherjee.
-That whole phase of films about the indian middle class which was all based on small stories.
-Films like Saleem Langde, Pe Mat Ro and international stuff like Red Desert.
+1. Radio, our lack of TV, and then Doordarshan exposed me to Indian Cinema, especially Hrishikesh Mukherjee.
+That whole phase of films about the Indian middle class was all based on small stories—films like Saleem Langde, Pe Mat Ro and international stuff like Red Desert.

 2. Family